Should you rollover?

 One good rule of thumb that can help simplify the decision about whether to do an IRA rollover when you are retiring: The larger your company and 401(k) plan, the cheaper and better it probably is.
 If you work for a large company, you can see where your plan ranks at Brightscope.com.

-If you are retiring now from a company with a superior plan and have just one large 401(k), give serious consideration to leaving the money where it is.
+If you’re retiring now from a company with a superior plan and have just one large 401(k), give serious consideration to leaving the money where it is.

 Best Places to Roll Over a 401(k)

 Let’s say you’ve decided to move your money from an employer-sponsored 401(k) plan to an IRA that you control yourself.
 The mechanics of the rollover are easy: Your plan administrator will have paperwork for you to fill out.
 Once you have opened your IRA, he or she will handle the transfer.
-Let’s look more specifically at the bigger decisions to make and the points to consider.
+Let’s take a closer look at the bigger decisions to make and the points to consider.

 Low-Cost Rollover Options